learn-co-students/module-1-code-challenge-round-1-seattle-ds-career-051319-dsc-module-1-assessment-1562691756/README.md

 ```

 <b> 5) Convert players' heights to inches.
 Replace the original height column.
 First create a function, then use it on your dataframe.
-Create a function that convert a string into a integer and then apply that function to all of the height column.
-If it's `nan` then return `nan`.</b>
+Create a function that convert a string into a integer and then apply that function to all of the height column.</b>

 ```python